Newest Goal Setting Videos

 - What resources do I currently have that can help me achieve my goal?

 Resources can come in the form of people, capital and support, among other things.
 You don’t necessarily need to have the skills to overcome a problem.
+This is the case whether you’re talking goal-setting, or finding what the meaning of life is.
 All you need is the right connections to someone who can help you out.
 And that, of course, comes down to your level of resourcefulness.

 Step 5: Make A Plan of Action